 - Exhibitions - The airport offers a variety of activities such as tea-making demonstrations and Chinese Medicinal Workshops.
 The schedule changes every month.
 Various locations

-- Food / Dining - There are many food and beverage concessions at this airport and some of them are open 24 hours:
+- Food & Drinks - There are many food and beverage concessions at this airport and some of them are open 24 hours:

 »Terminal 1 (Landside): no 24 hour food options